lukaszwilisowski/domain-repository-example/README.md

 ### 3. Write unit tests (Test-driven-development)

-First test your domain model and business service, using MockedDbRepository implementation.
+Here lies the greatest benefit of using IDomainRepository.
+You can easily test your services using MockedDbRepository implementation. **No more difficult mocking of db methods!**

 ```typescript
 import { MockedDBRepository } from 'domain-repository';